-- Please note that applications will not be considered between mid-July and mid-October
+- Please note that applications will not be considered between mid-April and mid-November.

 - Grants will not be made retrospectively.

 Queries regarding applications can be addressed to the Grants Administrator or the Chair of the Early Career Research Committee (ECRC) who will be pleased to discuss proposals informally with potential applicants and give advice on the submission of an application.

-Chair of the Early Career Research Committee (ECRC): Professor Chris Parker
+Chair of the Early Career Research Committee (ECRC): Professor Jelena Grbic

-- Celebrating New Appointments - Online Grant Application Form (You must be logged into your user account or registered as a user to submit an application)
+To submit an application, you must be logged into your user account or registered as a user.